JeffVandrewJr/flask-ezmail/README.md

 In that example, you'd have a global variable called `mail` that you'd be able to import in your other modules using `from app import mail`.
 There's nothing special there, as it's similar to Flask-Mail.

-But now instead assume your app is structures so that the user fills out a form in the admin panel that sets SMTP settings after app creation.
+But now instead assume your app is structured so that the user fills out a form in the admin panel that sets SMTP settings after app creation.
 You could then set up mail this way instead:

 ```python3
 from app.forms import EmailSetupForm